Ghosts of Marathons Past

 A tree don’t make you happy

-Vancouver’s Joel Phelps is a member of The Downer Trio.
-Joel is also the only artist to record a “Christmas Story” for the show each of the last seven years.
-Many demos and new recordings of his have been posted on Soundcloud, with the lion’s share of his studio output available through Bandcamp, including the 2017 EP “Consulate.”
+Vancouver’s Joel Phelps is a member of The Downer Trio and has also recently played with the group Dama/Libra.
+Joel is the only artist to record a “Christmas Story” for the show each of the last seven years.
+Many demos and new recordings of his have been posted on Soundcloud, with the lion’s share of his studio output now available through Bandcamp, including the 2017 EP "Consulate".